Can Lifestyle Changes Really Improve Your Sex Life?

 • Create a relaxing bedtime routine (no doom scrolling!)

-5. Tune Into Your Emotions
+5. Check In With Your Emotions

 Anxiety, depression, shame, and unresolved trauma can all interfere with intimacy.
 Your emotional world shows up in your sexual experiences…whether you talk about it or not.